TAAR1: Exogenous

-Although amphetamine, methamphetamine, and MDMA are potent TAAR1 agonists in rodents, they are much less potent in terms of TAAR1 agonism in humans.
-As examples, whereas amphetamine and methamphetamine have nanomolar potencies in activating the TAAR1 in rodents, they have micromolar potencies for TAAR1 agonism in humans.
-MDMA shows very weak potency and efficacy as a human TAAR1 agonist and has been regarded as inactive.
-Relatedly, it is not entirely clear whether agents like amphetamine and methamphetamine at typical doses produce significant TAAR1 agonism and associated effects in humans.
-However, TAAR1 agonism and consequent effects by these drugs may be more relevant in the context of very high recreational doses.
-TAAR1 activation has been found to have inhibitory effects on monoaminergic neurotransmission, and TAAR1 agonism by amphetamines may serve to auto-inhibit and constrain their effects.
+Although amphetamine, methamphetamine, and MDMA are potent TAAR1 agonists in rodents, they are less potent at human TAAR1.
+For example, based on TAAR1 activation EC50 values, amphetamine and methamphetamine show nanomolar potency at rodent TAAR1, but micromolar potency at human TAAR1.
+MDMA shows very low potency and efficacy as a human TAAR1 agonist and has been described as inactive.
+The magnitude of TAAR1-mediated effects of amphetamines in humans at low doses is uncertain.
+Given the micromolar EC50 values reported for human TAAR1, TAAR1 agonism may be more relevant at high recreational doses.
+TAAR1 activation can inhibit monoaminergic neuronal firing and is expected to reduce action potential-dependent (vesicular) monoamine release.

 While some amphetamines are human TAAR1 agonists, many others are not.
 As examples, most cathinones (β-ketoamphetamines), such as methcathinone, mephedrone, and flephedrone, as well as other amphetamines, including ephedrine, 4-methylamphetamine (4-MA), para-chloroamphetamine (PCA), para-methoxyamphetamine (PMA), 4-methylthioamphetamine (4-MTA), MDEA, MBDB, 5-APDB, and 5-MAPDB, are inactive as human TAAR1 agonists.
 Many other drugs acting as monoamine releasing agents (MRAs) are also inactive as human TAAR1 agonists, for instance piperazines like benzylpiperazine (BZP), meta-chlorophenylpiperazine (mCPP), and 3-trifluoromethylphenylpiperazine (TFMPP), as well as the alkylamine methylhexanamine (DMAA).
 The negligible TAAR1 agonism with most cathinones might serve to enhance their effects and misuse potential as MRAs compared to their amphetamine counterparts.

 Monoaminergic activity enhancers (MAEs), such as selegiline, benzofuranylpropylaminopentane (BPAP), and phenylpropylaminopentane (PPAP), have been claimed to act as TAAR1 agonists to mediate their MAE effects, but TAAR1 agonism for BPAP and PPAP has yet to be assessed or confirmed.
 Selegiline is only a weak agonist of the mouse TAAR1, with dramatically lower potency than amphetamine or methamphetamine, and does not seem to have been assessed at the human TAAR1.